4 Structuring analytics projects

 — Johnathan Haidt, “The Happiness Hypothesis”

 This quote from Haidt (Haidt 2006) hammers home the concept of confirmation bias.
-The results, in this case, may or may not be about winning an argument.
+The results in this case may or may not be about winning an argument.
 This can be a frustrating phenomenon.
-On the other hand, it also has some merit.
+It also has some merit.
 How much experience do you have with this problem?
 Are there strong beliefs as to the solution?
-Understanding how and why someone might interpret a solution (especially if that solution challenges preconceived notions) must be considered.
-If a solution could threaten someone, consider how you present it.
-Even think about the words you use and how the recipients of your message perceive them.
-Could someone perceive your results as threatening or insulting?
-What happens if I am gas-lighted?
-Always take a step back and examine if your analysis is fair.
-Would it have made a difference to do this another way?
-If something doesn’t matter, don’t worry about communicating it.
+Understanding how and why someone might interpret a solution (especially if that solution challenges preconceived notions) must be given some thought.
+If someone could be threatened by a solution, put some thought into how you present it.
+Even think about the words you use and how they are perceived by the recipients of your message.

-Additionally, there are best practices that you can follow.
-For example, the higher someone’s title is, the more words and bullet points to include.
-The lower the title or the more technical the audience is, the more graphs and explanations I include:
+Additionally, there are certainly best practices that you can follow.
+For me, the higher someones title is, the more words and bullet points to include, the lower the title or the more technical in nature the audience is, the more graphs and explanation to include:

 - Executives: Bullet points that refer to the solution.
 Keep it terse.
 Get to the point.

-- Managers: Include more specific explanations about their domain knowledge.
+- Managers: Include more specific explanations pertaining to their domain knowledge.

-Resist the urge to demonstrate your domain knowledge.
+Resist the urge to demonstrate your own domain knowledge.
 Typically, nobody cares how you did something.
 They don’t care about Support Vectors, Eigenvalues, or Deep Learning.
-Instead, they care about the results and, in some cases, how you got there (especially if it contradicts their beliefs).
-Instead, take a collaborative approach to demonstrate findings and ask questions.
-You’ll gain more credibility over the long term and have better success implementing your solutions.
+They care about the results and in some cases, how you got there (especially if it contradicts their beliefs).
+Take a collaborative approach to demonstrating findings and ask questions.
+You’ll gain more credibility over the long term and have better success at having your solutions implemented.

 4.6 Deploying the results

-Deployment could mean different things.
-One refers to people, and one relates to systems.
+Deployment could mean one of several things.
+One refers to people and one refers to systems.

 - Communicating the results (The subject of the last section)